MC-DeltaT/SimpleTest/README.md

 ## Requirements

- - CMake 3.22 or newer
  - C++20
+ - CMake 3.22 or newer (unless you want to build manually)

 ## Usage